Chalarangelo/30-seconds-of-code/README.md

 Use `Array.map()` and `String.join(delimiter)` to combine individual 1D arrays (rows) into strings.
 Use `String.join('\n')` to combine all rows into a CSV string, separating each row with a newline.
-Omit the second argument, `delimiter` to use a default delimiter of `,`.
+Omit the second argument, `delimiter`, to use a default delimiter of `,`.

 ```js
 const arrayToCSV = (arr, delimiter = ',') => arr.map(v => v.join(delimiter)).join('\n');